What's new in CTE?

 Periods that the class will meet:

-Most classes will be taught at NPC, Snowflake from 8:00 to 11:00 a.m.
+Some classes may be taught at NPC, Show Low, from 8:00 to 11:00 a.m.
 Monday through Friday.

 The NAVIT program will pay tuition and fees for the class.

 Clinicals will start halfway through the semester.
-They are usually in Show low or Pinetop.
+They are usually in Show Low or Pinetop.

 Cosmetology